 Add Panera Bread to My Watchlist.

-At the time thisarticle was published Seth Jayson owned shares of the following at the time of publication: Chipotle Mexican Grill.
+At the time thisarticle was published Seth Jayson had no position in any company mentioned here at the time of publication.
 You can view his stock holdings here.
 He is co-advisor ofMotley Fool Hidden Gems, which provides new small-cap ideas every month, backed by a real-money portfolio.
-The Motley Fool owns shares of Panera Bread, Yum!
-Brands, and Chipotle Mexican Grill.
-Motley Fool newsletter services have recommended buying shares of Yum!
-Brands, Panera Bread, McDonald's, and Chipotle Mexican Grill.
+The Motley Fool owns shares of Panera Bread.
+Motley Fool newsletter services have recommended buying shares of Panera Bread.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
-The Motley Fool has a disclosure policy.
+The Motley Fool has a disclosure policy